Dartanyan L. Brown

 • Sound Design for live performance - meditative or motivational

 My career, has been multidimensional.
-A burning desire to be a newspaper reporter led me toa job as a reporter (let's be honest, a coffee boy really) in the sports department of the Des Moines Register.
+A burning desire to be a newspaper reporter led me to a job as a cub reporter (let's be honest, a coffee boy really) in the sports department of the Des Moines Register.

 Lucky for me Bill Bryson Sr. and a lot of other world-class writers were already there providing me with a world class laboratory.
 A chance to learn from some of the best writers and editors to ever put facts to paper.
 Research, interview skills, research, tight writing, research, triple sources and I did mention research?

 I had to make a choice between writing about musicians and becoming one in the 70's when I joined Chase, a grammy-nominated Jazz-Rock band led by trumpet star Bill Chase.
 The time spent on the road doing shows with Herbie Hancock, Sly Stone, Jim Croce, Maynard Ferguson, and the artists of that period gave me a sense of how important great music is for our culture.

-Another big Aha!: The impact of digital instruments on the creative process began in earnest in the late 70's and I credit my work with Wally Yohn and his arp 2600 in 1973 as my introduction to the intersection of science and music.
+Another big Aha!: The impact of digital instruments on the creative process began in earnest in the late 70's and I credit my work with the CHASE band and keyboardist Wally Yohn and his arp 2600 in 1973 as my introduction to microprocessor-driven music.